artinitnaware/art/README.md

 # art
 # editing the file
-# its the parctice for editiing
+# its the practice for editiing